Ireland

 One of my favorite movies that was filmed in Ireland is “Leap Year,” and I skipped the first few chapters so the kids could watch their comedic journey through the beautiful landscape from Dingle to Dublin.
 It’s rated PG but there is a bit of rude language, so maybe save this one for your older kids or just yourself.

-We watched “The Secret of Roan Inish,” and I was horrified at the prospect of losing a baby to the drifting sea.
+We watched “The Secret of Roan Inish.”
+I was horrified at the prospect of losing a baby to the drifting sea, but it was an interesting Irish legend involving selkies.

 YouTube Videos